nmmichalak/novum_R_ganum/learn_r_for_psychology_research_a_crash_course/learn_r_for_psychology_research_a_crash_course.md

 ## [1] 0
 ```

-## tanget: most R introductions will teach you to code the example above like this
+## tanget: most R introductions will teach you to code the example above like this:
-> * I think this is counterintuitive.
-You're reading this sentence from left to right.
-That's how I think code should read like: how you read sentences.
-Forget this way of coding for now.
-You can learn the "read R code inside out" when you have time.
-I'm assuming you don't.

 ```r